 If you’re the type of person who likes to entertain often, then you probably want a generously sized living and dining area to accommodate visitors without feeling too cramped.
 Pay close attention to the dining area.
 How do you like to serve your dinners?
 Would you prefer a formal setting at the dining table?
 Or, are you happy for your guests to eat anywhere?
 This will help you determine how large your dining area should be.
 Look for large kitchens too that could accommodate a small kitchen table.

-Does the apartment have washer and dryer inside the unit.
-If not, what about near by?
+Does the apartment have a washer and dryer inside the unit?
+If not, what about nearby?
 How many families share that laundry facility.
-Some apartments have one common laundry facility for the building whereas others might have semi-private facilities where you only share with a few other families.
+Some apartments have one common laundry facility for the building whereas others might have semi-private facilities that you only share with a few other families.

 Does the apartment have large or even big walk-in closets for clothes and storage?
-You can tell size of closets on floor plan which is helpful if storage is important to you.
+You can tell the size of closets on the floor plan which is helpful if storage is important to you.

 10. Final Review

 Choosing the right floor plan doesn’t have to be too stressful when you know what to consider.
-Use these guidelines to help you make the right decision for you and your family.
+Use these guidelines to help you make the right decision for yourself and your family.